goodevilgenius/pile/_posts/2016-4-27-Child_porn_suspect_jailed_indefinitely_for_refusing_to_decrypt_hard_drives.md

 date: 2016-04-27 20:12:00-05:00
 layout: post
 link_url: http://arstechnica.com/tech-policy/2016/04/child-porn-suspect-jailed-for-7-months-for-refusing-to-decrypt-hard-drives/
-tags: [rights, decryption, 5th Amendment]
+tags:
+- rights
+- decryption
+- 5th Amendment
 text: '> A Philadelphia man suspected of possessing child pornography has

   been in jail for seven months and counting after being found in contempt of